All Episodes

 Thank you, everybody.

-You say border security and the wall.
+President, you say border security and the wall.

 Can you have border security without the wall?

-You need you need the wall.
+You need the wall.

 The wall is a part of border security.